Business in the Great Lakes (Africa)

 - The member countries are Angola, Burundi, the Central African Republic,

-the Republic of the Congo, the Democratic Republic of the Congo,
+the Republic of the Congo, the DR Congo,

 Tanzania and Zambia.